The Huntsman: Winter's War: Development

-A sequel to Snow White and the Huntsman was initially planned with director Rupert Sanders in talks to return.
+A sequel to Snow White & the Huntsman was initially planned with director Rupert Sanders in talks to return.
 The sequel plans were changed in August 2012 to a spin-off film concentrating on the Huntsman instead.
 Universal announced a few days later that they were not shelving the sequel.
 Another report stated that Universal authorised a sequel with Stewart set to reprise her role, but without Sanders to return as the director.
 A script was written and production was set to begin at some point in 2013, with the film to be released in 2015.
 On June 4, 2014, Deadline reported that Frank Darabont, Gavin O'Connor and Andrés Muschietti were on the shortlist to direct a sequel.
 On June 26, 2014, Deadline confirmed that Darabont was in talks to direct the sequel.

-On July 31, 2014, it was announced that the film would be a prequel titled Huntsman and would not star Stewart as Snow White.
+In 2014 it was announced that the film would be a prequel titled Huntsman and would not star Stewart as Snow White.
 Two years later, Stewart said that she voluntarily turned down an offer from the studio to provide a cameo in the film.
 On January 16, 2015, it was announced that Darabont had exited the film after he parted with Universal.
 Hemsworth and Theron were set to return for the film, while Emily Blunt was being circled for a new role.
-On January 20, 2015, it was confirmed that VFX specialist Cedric Nicolas-Troyan was set to direct the film, whose last draft was written by Darabont, following drafts by Craig Mazin and Evan Spiliotopoulos.
+In 2015 it was confirmed that VFX specialist Cedric Nicolas-Troyan was set to direct the film, whose last draft was written by Darabont, following drafts by Craig Mazin and Evan Spiliotopoulos.

 Casting

-On February 24, 2015, Jessica Chastain was set to star in the film, Nick Frost was confirmed to reprise his previous role, while Blunt, who had been rumored to be interested, finally closed a deal to star as well.
+In 2015 Jessica Chastain was set to star in the film, Nick Frost was confirmed to reprise his previous role, while Blunt, who had been rumored to be interested, finally closed a deal to star as well.
 On March 18, 2015, it was revealed that Sheridan Smith, Rob Brydon and Alexandra Roach were added to the cast to play dwarves alongside Frost's character Nion.
 TheWrap confirmed on May 7, 2015, that Sam Claflin would return as William in the sequel.

 Filming

-Principal photography on the film began on April 6, 2015.
+Principal photography on the film began in April 2015.
 Filming took place at Waverley Abbey in Surrey, England in April 2015.
 Filming also occurred from May to July 2015 in Windsor Great Park, England, at locations including South Forest, Johnson's Pond and in the Deer Park near Snow Hill.
 Filming was also done in Wells Bishop's Palace and Wells Cathedral.
 In July 2015, filming also took place at Puzzlewood, in the Forest of Dean.

 Music

-On October 8, 2015, it was officially announced, that James Newton Howard would return to score the film, after creating the music for Snow White and the Huntsman.
+In October 2015, it was officially announced, that James Newton Howard would return to score the film, after creating the music for Snow White & the Huntsman.
 The score album was released on April 22, 2016.
 Singer Halsey promoted the film by releasing an alternate version of her song "Castle", along with a subsequent music video, made for the film.